General C/C++ development

 Your application written in C and C++ works as intended, so you are done, right?
 But did you consider feeding in incorrect values?
 16Gbs of data?
 A null?
 An apostrophe?
-Negative numbers, or specifically -232?
+Negative numbers, or specifically -1 or -2^31?
 Because that’s what the bad guys will do – and the list is far from complete.

-Handling security needs a healthy level of paranoia, and this is what this course provides: a strong emotional engagement by lots of hand on labs and stories from real life, all to substantially improve code hygiene.
-Mistakes, consequences and best practices are our blood, sweat and tears.
+Handling security needs a healthy level of paranoia, and this is what this course provides: a strong emotional engagement by lots of hands-on labs and stories from real life, all to substantially improve code hygiene.
+Mistakes, consequences, and best practices are our blood, sweat and tears.